Views: 6 Author: Site Editor Publish Time: 2025-03-13 Origin: Site

 Therefore, when the metallized film capacitor is oxidized, its surface resistance will increase significantly, which is one of the factors that need to be considered when designing circuits or selecting capacitors.

-What is the difference between wound and stacked film capacitors
+What is the difference between ink printing and laser printing on film capacitors